Estate Planning

 Leaving As Much As Possible To Your Loved Ones

 When you die, most people wish to leave as much as possible to their loved ones.
 This is not always as simple as you might hope.
-Her Majesty’s Revenue and Customs (HMRC) will apply 40% tax to the value of your estate over and above the current threshold.
+His Majesty’s Revenue and Customs (HMRC) will apply 40% tax to the value of your estate over and above the current threshold.
 This currently stands at £325,000 per individual and £650,000 for a married couple.
 No Inheritance tax is applicable if the estate is being passed to a spouse, as the law sees your property as one estate together, unless there is a will stating otherwise.

 Even if a spouse inherits the estate, this only delays the time when tax will be payable as he or she will also pass away one day.
 It is worth arranging forward financial planning with a specialist tax adviser to decide whether it would be appropriate to gift part of your estate, perhaps to children or other relatives, during your lifetime, or consider the use of trusts to help with your inheritance planning.